SriHarsha-Godavarthi/masters-projects/programming_for_Grad/GitFundamentals/README.md

 **git commit -m "commit message"**: the commited changes are stored locally in your meachine and only  when you push these changes only it will be available in remote repository.(these are the changes staged after the previous commit)

+to cancel a commit you have to do a new commit.
+**git revert HEAD**: cancels the previous commit made

 **git push**: This command allows you to push all commits done in that branch to remote branch under same repository.